 The beach was deserted when I pulled up; hardly a car in the huge parking lot and no one in sight.
-I kicked my Tevas into the rental car and legged it barefooted across the warm sand, jogging out near the breakers, slowing down now and again to cool my toes in the surf.
+I kicked my Tevas into the rental car and legged it barefooted onto the warm sand, jogging out near the breakers, slowing down now and again to cool my toes in the surf.

 A small dot up ahead slowly became a lone man sitting in the sand.
 He was roundish and pink and smiling unabashedly as if at the open sky.
 He was shirtless, wearing a bathing suit, his arms wrapped around his knees.
 Long strands of gray hair danced on his shoulders.